NoakPalander/Raidtool/README.md

 ## Some commands
 ```
 ff!help - Displays the help page
-ff!schedule new - Removes the old schedule and creates a new schedule poll
+ff!schedule new - Creates a new schedule poll
-ff!schedule set - Books the actual schedule
+ff!schedule set - Removes the old schedule and books the new one
 ff!schedule clean - Removes any schedule
 ff!schedule when - Displays when the schedule is booked for
 ff!bis <class> - Displays the best in slot gear for the entered class (e.g: ff!bis war)